williamdewitt/blog/_posts/2019-08-21-30-days-of-testing-00.md

 - [ ] 29 - Find an out by one error
 - [ ] 30 - Give someone positive feedback

-**Bonus**: Share your 30 Day Challenge experience on YouTube, Instagram, Twitter of a blog post!
+**Bonus**: Share your 30 Day Challenge experience on YouTube, Instagram, Twitter or a blog post!